-ID Name of indicator Priority indicator Comments H-1.5 Share of railway transport demand in total passenger transport PEEA uses "railway passenger traffic, national and international" H-1.6 Share of inland waterways demand in total passenger transport H-1.7 Share of maritime transport demand in total passenger transport H-1.8 Share of domestic aviation demand in total passenger transport H-1.9 Share of underground demand in total passenger transport H-2.1 Total Freight transport demand per unit of GDP H-2.3 Share of road transport in total freight transport demand H-2.4 Share of railway transport in total freight transport demand H-2.5 Share of inland waterways transport in total freight transport demand H-2.6 Share of maritime transport in total freight transport demand H-2.7 Share of domestic aviation in total freight transport demand H-3.1 Road vehicle fleet in the country by vehicle category (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) Yes H-3.2 Road vehicle fleet in the country by fuel type (gasoline, diesel, gas, electricity, biofuels, other) Yes H-4.1 Share of road vehicle fleet in the country less/equal to 2 years old (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.2 Share of road vehicle fleet in the country with the age from 2 years to 5 years (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.3 Share of road vehicle fleet in the country with the age from 5 years to 10 years (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.4 Share of road vehicle fleet in the country more than 10 years old (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors)

-ID Name of indicator Priority indicator Comments H-3.3 New registrations of electric vehicles H-5.1 Motorway length H-5.2 Motor vehicle movements on national territory by vehicle-kilometres (millions)
+ID Name of indicator Priority indicator Comments H-3.2 Road vehicle fleet in the country by fuel type (gasoline, diesel, gas, electricity, biofuels, other) Yes H-4.1 Share of road vehicle fleet in the country less/equal to 2 years old (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.2 Share of road vehicle fleet in the country with the age from 2 years to 5 years (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.3 Share of road vehicle fleet in the country with the age from 5 years to 10 years (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H-4.4 Share of road vehicle fleet in the country more than 10 years old (passenger cars, motor coaches and buses, trucks, trolleybuses, road tractors) H - 3.3 New registrations of electric vehicles H-5.1 Motorway length H - 5.2 Motor vehicle movements on national territory by vehicle-kilometres (millions)

-E. Component "environmental protection, management and engagement"
+F. Component "environmental protection, management and engagement"

-94. This component organizes information on environmental protection and resource management expenditure to improve the environment and maintain ecosystem health.
+97. This component organizes information on environmental protection and resource management expenditure to improve the environment and maintain ecosystem health.
 Indicators on environmental governance, institutional strength, enforcement of regulations and extreme event preparedness are also considered.
 This component also includes information on a wide variety of programmes and actions to increase awareness, including environmental information and education, as well as private and community activities aimed at diminishing environmental impacts and improving the quality of local environments.
 See FDES component 6.